savannstm/rvpacker-txt-rs/README.md

 [A GUI](https://github.com/savannstm/rpgmtranslate) that allows comfortably edit parsed files (and it also automatically parses unparsed games when you select their folder) (and you also can easily write files back to their initial with a single button click).

+An underlying library for this CLI can be found [here](https://github.com/savannstm/rvpacker-txt-rs-lib);

 ## The format of output files

 `rvpacker-txt-rs` parses all the original text from the game's files, and inserts it on each new line of a text file.
 All line breaks (new lines, `\n`) are replaced by `\#` symbols.